 What causes stress with your teenager?
 The easy answer is that if your teenager was more respectful, if he would just do half of the things you asked , if she would actually listen, if you mattered half as much as the phone, things would not be so stressful.
 Of course there are some things that you need to work on, but the bottom line is your teenager specializes in making life difficult.

 The problem here is the assumption that the teenager is in control.
 Everything is dependent upon the teen

 I've shared recently about ways we injure our spouse without even knowing it.
 You can read the husband's post HERE and the wife's post HERE.

 A common request after those posts was I should share ways to strengthen the marriage.
 I should note I'm hesitant to offer what appears to be therapy by list, because a good marriage is far more than a formula.
 Actually, all of life is, including leadership.
-Any area of our life where people are involved - which is pretty much all our life - can never be reduced to 7 steps or 7 suggestions.
+Any area of our life where people are involved - which is pretty much all our life - can never be

 What is your good?
 How would you define it?

 Is it the early morning cup of coffee?
 Is your good watching your team grab the unexpected victory?
 Perhaps your good is that secluded walk along a forest trail.
 Or it may be any number of special treasures that only you know.